fengggli/corn-ear-detection/readme.md

 The script will print the path of output image in the end.
 An example output is in data/predict.jpg, where green boxes are the connection of the cornearn, and yellow boxes are the tail of the cornear.

-replace the image path to test with other images.
+You can replace the image path to test with other images.

 4. test with example video(can be slow if not having GPU) Run this command in project root(it will process one video saved in data/example/)